DDriggs00/mavlinkinterface/docs/passive/getIMUData.md

 # getIMUData()

-Combines the outputs of getAccelerometerData(), getGyroscopeData(), and getMagnetometerData().
+This function returns all data provided by the IMU.
+It is equivalent to combining the outputs of [getAccelerometerData()](getAccelerometerData.md), [getGyroscopeData()](getGyroscopeData.md), and [getMagnetometerData()](getMagnetometerData.md).

 ## Return Values

 Returns a JSON-formatted string.
 Returns Accelerometer, Gyroscope, and Magnetometer data.
+For more details, see individual sensor documentation.

 ## Example output